The CanGap Impact Fellowship

 Q: How and when will I receive the $1000 for my project?

 A: Your $1000 project micro-grant will be sent to you via e-transfer.
 You will need a Canadian bank account to access the funding.
-You will receive your $1000 project micro-grant in two parts: 50% after completing your Bootcamp at the start of the program and the remaining 50% after you’ve submitted your project budget (don’t worry - we help you build your budget!).
+You will receive your $1000 project micro-grant after you’ve submitted your project budget (don’t worry - we help you build your budget!).

 Q: Do I need to have a project idea already?